 Are accommodations needed for alternate means of assessment?

-If you have questions about implementing accommodations for alternate means of assessment, please contact the ODS at 508-831-4908 or firstname.lastname@example.org.
+If you have questions about implementing accommodations for alternate means of assessment, please contact OAS by phone at 508-831-4908 as well as email@example.com.

 I want to ensure my online course has captioning available so that hard of hearing students are able to access my material.
 How do I do this?